paolo-projects/interpolator/README.md

 **Dependencies**

-~~To compile the software you need to run qmake first.
+To compile the software you need to run qmake first.
 Make sure to install the dependent Qt add-ons such as QtCharts.
-You also need GSL library (GNU Scientific Library).
-On linux you will probably find built packages in your package manager (e.g. sudo apt install libgslX libgslcblas0 -- X is the version number, remember to update dependencies to the right version/name in .pro file).
-On windows you need to search for a built GSL package or build it yourself and change the path in the .pro file.~~
-GSL dependency is no longer needed as I have coded an estimator from scratch.
+GSL dependency is no longer needed as I have coded a regression algorithm from scratch.
 It could still come back in the future if more complex features will be added.

+For linux users, you simply run:

+`./buildall.sh`

+You'll find the compiled files in the `build` folder.
+Or you can do it the standard way:

+`qmake`

+`make`

+And then copy all the libraries in a folder named `./plugins` relative to the main program directory.

 For the expression evaluation to work, you need to have a working python distribution placed in a folder named 'python-3.7.2.amd64', with GTC package installed, placed in the same path as the executable is.
 Made this choice to make distribution simple, but I plan to add support for a system-wide python distribution in the future *(you may do this yourself if you change a few lines in the code)*